ThugzLabs/Thugz-Solana-for-Unreal-Engine-5.3-SOURCE-PROJECT/README.md

 It is under the Apache Licence 2.0 available here: https://www.apache.org/licenses/LICENSE-2.0

 In this repo, you have the Unreal Engine project in wich the plugin has been developped for Solana BlockChain.
 So you can download it and use and/or modify it in order to improve the code.
+To launch the project, don't forget to generate visual studio files and to build the uproject (click on yes when it is asked) before working on it

 The packaged plugin is available here: https://github.com/ThugzLabs/Thugz-BC-Plugin-Packaged